Dual Monitor Stand vs Two Single Stands: Which Setup Boosts Productivity & Comfort?

 Advantages Of Two Single Arms

-Most people place dual monitors on a standing desk for stability, despite the fact that the setup is much heavier.
+Most people place dual monitors on a standing desk for stability, even though the setup is much heavier.
 Two units weigh more than a single unit, so standing desk users must choose a suitable arm with the additional weight capacity.

 However, the single arms guarantee reliability, and heavy-duty standing desks don’t lose their integrity even after regular use.
-All you need is to determine how to drill mounting holes for the monitor arms into the desk setup, so refer to the instructions provided by the monitor arm manufacturers.
+All you need to do is determine how to drill mounting holes for the monitor arms into the desk setup, so refer to the instructions provided by the monitor arm manufacturers.

 Where To Use A Dual Monitor Stand